-Peonies are among the most anticipated summer flowers, with buds opening into glorious pink or crimson flowers.
-If you see peonies with bud blast, you will surely be disappointed.
+Peonies are among the most anticipated summer flowers, with buds opening into glorious pink, white, or crimson flowers.
+If you see peonies (Paeonia spp.) with bud blast, you surely will be disappointed.
 When your peony flowers wither in the bud, they may be suffering from bud blast of peonies.
 Read on for information about what causes this and how to prevent it.

 Bud Blast of Peonies